Ozempic, weight-loss ‘wonder drug’, under scrutiny amid suicide risk claims

 Ozempic has not shown increased risk of suicidal ideation in trials, but some users say it harmed their mental health.

-New York City, the United States – Ray Niscior of Toledo, Ohio, has struggled with his weight since he was a child.
+New York City, United States – Ray Niscior of Toledo, Ohio, has struggled with his weight since he was a child.

 “I remember shopping in the husky clothes section with my mom as a kid,” Niscior told Al Jazeera.
 “I was bullied as the fat kid in school.”